numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Note that the examples apply just as well for operations like multiplication, addition, or comparisons and the corresponding functions like `np.multiply`.

-This NEPs proposes to refactor the behaviour around two guiding principles:
+This NEP proposes to refactor the behaviour around two guiding principles:

 1. The value must never influence the result type.
 2. NumPy scalars or 0-D arrays must always lead to the same behaviour as their N-D counterparts.

-We propose to removes all value-based logic and add special handling for Python scalars to preserve some of the convenience that it provided.
+We propose to remove all value-based logic and add special handling for Python scalars to preserve some of the convenience that it provided.

-This changes also apply to ``np.can_cast(100, np.int8)``, however, we expect that the behaviour in functions (promotion) will in practice be far more relevant than this casting change.
+These changes also apply to ``np.can_cast(100, np.int8)``, however, we expect that the behaviour in functions (promotion) will in practice be far more relevant than this casting change.